 We need your help to make it happen.

 How you can get involved

-There are lots of ways you can help us reach our Pups to Partnerships target in October:
+There are lots of ways you can still make a difference and help us reach our Pups to Partnerships target:

 Great partnerships start here

 One of the nation’s favourite partnerships were introduced to their gorgeous guide dog puppy namesakes last week!

 TV stars Ant and Dec met Labrador Anthony and Golden Retriever Declan, two of the seven life-changing guide dog appeal puppies.